frederic-perez/AmE-dictionary/data/dictionary.md

 __oily__ _adj_ Too friendly and polite in a way that is not sincere.
 __OK__ _v_ _Lower House panel OKs casino legalization bill._
 __okay dokay__ Another way of saying okeydoke, okey, sure, alright, sure thing.
 __okay__ _n_ (and _adjective_, _adverb_, and _verb_) At any rate, when the word first appeared in print in 1839, it was spelled OK.
 But, by the 20th century, many publications were using the somewhat more elegant spelling of okay.
-Which of these spellings you use is really up to you—there's no clear answer.
+Which of these spellings you use is really up to you—there’s no clear answer.
 The Associated Press recommends OK; the Chicago Manual prefers okay.
 __okra gumbo__
 __okra__ _n_ :two::hammer:
 __old as the hills__ _idiom_ Someone who is very old.